 My firm served as Lead Counsel in In re Quinine (JCCP 4565), which settled in 2011 with various manufacturers, including Teva and McKesson, for over $40 million.
 We developed top experts in the fields vital to the litigation: hematology and nephrology.
 I also served as Lead Counsel for USPLabs Dietary Supplement Cases (JCCP 4808), pursuing the makers of dietary supplements which caused serious cardiac and liver injuries to hundreds of victims.

 In addition, my firm has represented clients in various capacities for the following pharmaceutical MDLs and state coordinated proceedings:

-Currently, my firm advocates for victims injured by dietary supplements (OxyElite Pro), Risperdal (JCCP 4775), Bair Hugger Forced Air Warming Device (MDL 2666), Karl Storz Power Morcellator (Case No. BC581718), and several other harmful drugs and medical devices.
-In addition to my leadership experience in multiple litigations, I have held board positions in the following organizations: Consumer Attorneys of California (CAOC), Orange County Trial Lawyers (OCTLA), Orange County Bar Association (OCBA) and I am frequently invited to speak as a lecturer in frequent areas of law as a recognized expert in mass tort and bankruptcy around the country.
-I am past President of OCTLA and have led the Hydroxycut Litigation Group and Fungal Meningitis Litigation Group by the American Association for Justice (AAJ).
+In addition to my leadership experience in multiple litigations, I have held board positions in the following organizations: Consumer Attorneys of California (CAOC), Orange County Trial Lawyers (OCTLA), Orange County Bar Association (OCBA) and I am frequently invited to speak as a lecturer in frequent areas of law as a recognized expert in generating value for mass tort victims in bankruptcies around the country.
+I am past President of OCTLA and led the Hydroxycut Litigation Group and Fungal Meningitis Litigation Group for the American Association for Justice (AAJ).